 The key to dealing with your divorce stress in a productive way is to identify (as best you can) what is causing your stress, then deal with that cause.
 That means you have to take some time to notice what makes you crazy.
 You need to figure out where your emotional triggers are so that you can start neutralizing the impact they have on you.

-Here is a list of the Top 5 Causes of Divorce Stress and How to Deal With Them.
+Top 5 Causes of Divorce Stress and How to Deal With Them

 What to Do?